emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-sio.md

 ### Port 1 ("Control" port)

-Default addresses: `0x03`, `0x10`, `0x14`, `0x16`, `0x18` (preferred is `0x10`)
+Default interrupt addresses: `0x03`, `0x10`, `0x14`, `0x16`, `0x18` (preferred is `0x10`)

 *WRITE*:

 Controls input/output interrupts enable.
-If both interrupts are set to be enabled, it only empties transmitter buffer in the device, which was a post-step after interrupts being enabled.
-However, the plugin does not implement interrupts support.

 - `D7 D6 D5 D4 D3 D2` : unused bits
-- `D1 D0`             : Used for enabling/disabling interrupts.
-Not used in emuStudio.
+- `D1`                : Enable/disable _output_ interrupts (0 - disable, 1 - enable)
+- `D0`                : Enable/disable _input_ interrupts (0 - disable, 1 - enable)

+Interrupts (both input and output) are signalled to the CPU as `RST` instruction with the interrupt vector value used from the 88-SIO plugin settings (by default, `RST 7` is signalled).

+Input interrupt is triggered when a device connected to 88-SIO sends data to it, so CPU will be notified to read it.
+Output interrupt is triggered when CPU sends data to 88-SIO, which effectively calls CPU again.

 *READ*: